rustgd/cgmath/README.md

-# Llama
+# lm-rs

-Llama is generic linear algebra library for Rust.
-There is still much to do, unittests to write, bugs to fix, and performance enhancements to make.
-Help is much appreaciated, so don't hesite to send me a pull request!
+lm-rs is generic linear algebra library for Rust.
+There is still much to do, unit tests to write, bugs to fix, and performance enhancements to make.
+Help is much appreciated, so please don't hesitate to send me a pull request.

 ## Todo:

 - Matrix inversion
 - Matrix rotation
 - Euler and axial rotations
-- Implement trait inheritence when it lands on rust/master
+- Implement trait inheritance (dependant on rust/master)
+- Make use of static functions for constants and constructors (dependant on rust/master)
 - Performance improvements
-- Increase unittest coverage
+- Increase unit test coverage
+- Improve documentation
 - Publish on Cargo Central